anthofflab/MimiSSPs.jl/README.md

 * IIASA GDP, OECD Env-Growth, PIK GDP_23: these models draw directly from the IIASA Database [here](https://tntcat.iiasa.ac.at/SspDb/dsd?Action=htmlpage&page=10) and proceed to post-process the data according to a procedure outlined in the Github Repository [openmodels/SSP-Extensions](https://github.com/openmodels/SSP-Extensions), cited in [Kikstra et al., 2021](http://dx.doi.org/10.1088/1748-9326/ac1d0b) and described/replicated in detail in `calibration/src/Kikstra_Rising.ipynb`
 * Benvensite: see []()

-The available SSP models are sourced as follows:
+The available RCP models are sourced as follows:

 * Leach: This model draws data directly from the FAIRv2.0 model repository [here](https://github.com/FrankErrickson/MimiFAIRv2.jl) and originally published in [Leach et al., 2021](https://doi.org/10.5194/gmd-14-3007-2021), see `calibration/src/Leach.ipynb` for replication.
 * Benvensite*: see [Benveniste et al., 2020](https://doi.org/10.1073/pnas.2007597117)